dat-ecosystem-archive/docs/docs/concepts.md

 ### Content Versioning

-The metadata only tells you if or when a file is changed, now how it changed.
+The metadata only tells you if or when a file is changed, not how it changed.
 In addition to the metadata, Dat tracks changes in the content in a similar manner.

 The default storage system used in Dat stores the files as files.
 This has the advantage of being very straightforward for users to understand, but the downside of not storing old versions of content by default.